stackforge/fuel-docs/pages/operations/backport-ocf.rst

 HowTo: Backport Galera Pacemaker OCF script
 -------------------------------------------

-Fuel 5.1 has completely redesigned OCF script which makes Galera cluster more reliable and predictible
+Fuel 5.1 has completely redesigned OCF script which makes Galera cluster more reliable and predictable

 .. note:: Schedule the maintenance window, Perform backups of all databases, Stop MySQL related services before any operations with Galera